rex2828/Sasta-Spotify/README.md

 - Your currently playing song's name and album art should appear
 - You can Download the song by 'Download Now'.

-# Bugs in the app
+# Bugs and their Solutions

 - Lyrics of all songs are not available due to usage of a free API in the developmental process
 - Wrong songs can be downloaded because we are using youtube search to download the song.